 These items do not have to be all that expensive, so you can probably get your top 5 put together for under $100.
 Here are my top 5 survival items in order of importance.

 A good knife is essential in a survival situation because of its versatility.
-You can use your knife for hunting, cooking, self-defense, building a fire, building a shelter, and even building other tools.
+You can use your knife for hunting, cooking, self-defence, building a fire, building a shelter, and even building other tools.
 A quality knife will comprise of dense high-carbon steel.
 This will help it retaining an edge while also allowing the use with a fire steel.
 The knife should be full tang meaning that the blade extends to the end of the handle with one continuous piece of steel.
 Folding knives are great for a backup blade, but they are never as reliable as a full tang knife.

 Fire is one of the most important focal points in any survival situation.
 This is again because of its many uses.
 Fire can help you purify water, cook food, keep away predators, kill bacteria, repel insects, and stay warm.
 There are dozens of tools that can help you make fire, but a good fire steel is the most reliable.
 Fire steels are windproof, waterproof, and require no fuel.
 This means that you will have fire as long as you do not lose it.